How to Transfer Text Files

 Text files are often incompatible across operating systems.
 Why?
 Because different operating systems use different markers to indicate the end of a line.
 This can really mess you up if you are trying to transfer files from one operating system to another.

-The Macintosh uses a carriage return to end a line.
+The original Macintosh used a carriage return to end a line.
 A carriage return marking the end of a line is intuitive to anyone who is old enough to have ever used a typewriter.
 For those too young to know, an electric typewriter has a big key called a carriage return that automatically advances you to the next line.

+What's the difference?
 The carriage return is often referred to by the capital letters CR.
-On a Macintosh, every line has a CR at the end.
+The line feed is often referred to by the capital letters LF.

 Under Linux (a variant of Unix), the end of a line is indicated by a line feed.
 Every line ends with a line feed or LF.
+Linux lines use the same LF character that modern OS X Macs use.

-Contributing to the confusion is that fact that Microsoft Windows does things yet another way.
+Contributing to the confusion is the fact that Microsoft Windows does things yet another way.
 Under Microsoft Windows, lines end with a combination of 2 characters -- a CR followed by a LF.
 Symbolically, this is represented as CRLF or carriage return, line feed.

 Historical Perspective

 Line feeds are separate characters from carriage returns for historical reasons.
 In the old days, the Associated Press used to send out press releases on a machine called a teletype.
-Today, teletype machines appear to us as very limited because they were electro-mechanical devices and not computers.
+Today, teletype machines appear to us as very limited because they were electromechanical devices and not computers.

 Teletypes were big.
 The size and nature of the old teletypes were such that you could hear these machines tap tap taping away in the background of old radio and television newscasts.
 It was a sound that gave the newscast a quality of immediacy and urgency.
 Today, newscasts mimic this same quality of immediacy and urgency with music that opens the show.